-Architecture 101: Tudor Style
+Architecture 101: Tudor Style Homes

 Take a gander around Iowa City, and you’ll see houses of every shape, size, and style.
-From stately Victorians lining Summit Street to new neighborhoods popping up on the edge of the town, you can find houses dating back to as early as the first half of the 19th century all the way to homes being built today.
+From stately Victorians lining Summit Street to new neighborhoods popping up on the edge of the town, you can find houses dating back to as early as the first half of the 19th century, all the way to homes being built today.
 As time has progressed, styles have come and gone out of fashion, leaving us with a wonderfully eclectic mix of old and new.

 History

-Identifying Tudor Homes
+Identifying Tudor-Style Homes

 • Steeply pitched, gabled roofs